 “Acknowledged.
 Gavin out.”

 As Gavin entered his quarters aboard the battleship Ares, he walked directly to his office and activated the computer terminal there.
 Since it was a Priority-One message, he had to submit to a retinal scan before he could open it.
-The message sender was Commander Christa Carver and Gavin was immediately concerned because a Priority-One message from a ship’s senior officer usually reported severe problems or threats to the safety of a ship.
-He tapped the contact point to play the message and Christa’s image appeared on the vid.
+The message had been sent by Commander Christa Carver, and Gavin was immediately concerned because a Priority-One message from a ship’s senior officer usually meant severe problems or threats to the safety of a ship or crew.
+He tapped the contact point to play the message, and Christa’s image appeared on the vid monitor.

 “Captain, it’s urgent that we meet to discuss something of vital importance to the G.A. and Space Command,” the image of Commander Christa Carver said.
-“It’s not something I feel comfortable mentioning in a communication.
-Not even in a Priority-One message.
-I will say that were it within my power to do so, I would immediately dispatch a CPS-16 with three full platoons of Marines, for a total force of at least one hundred twenty, to each of the seven new bases in Region Three.
+“It’s not something I feel comfortable mentioning in a communication— not even a Priority-One message.
+I will say that were it within my power to do so, I would immediately dispatch a CPS-16 with three full platoons of Marines— representing a total force of not less than one hundred twenty— to each of the seven new bases in Region Three.
 That would still leave the Ares with a full company of Marines for shipboard duties, given the extremely large force presently aboard your battleship.
 Please respond as quickly as possible.

-“Christa Marie Carver, Commander, Captain of the GSC Koshi.
+“Christa Marie Carver, Commander, Captain of the GSC Scout-Destroyer Koshi.
 End of message.”

 Gavin replayed the message again, twice, and then thought about the possible dangers that might be facing the G.A.
 He had known Admiral Carver and her two sisters, both of whom were clones, for decades.
 All three women were among the best and brightest of all the officers who had ever worn a Space Command or Space Marine uniform.
 None were prone to hysteria, so if Christa reported the situation to be of such importance that it couldn’t be mentioned in a Priority-One message, it had to be something so critical that he couldn’t even consider ignoring her advice regarding the deployment of additional Marine support to the seven bases.

-“Eliza, go into my office and contact Lt.
-Colonel Endicott.
-Have him assign three full platoons of Marines, for a total complement of at least one hundred twenty, to each of six CPS-16s for immediate deployment and assignment to six of the new space stations.
+“Eliza, go into my office and contact Major Endicott.
+Have him assign three full platoons of Marines, for a total complement of at least one hundred twenty, to each of six CPS-16s for immediate deployment to six of the new space stations.
 Then have our navigator plot a course to the seventh station, the one where Christa was assigned.
-As soon as the six CPS-16s deploy, I want to proceed to the new base where Christa is stationed with all possible speed.
-Send an announcement to all other ships to remain here and continue to guard the Denubbewa wreckage until the reclamation vessels have removed all of it and departed for Lorense-Four, or until they receive new orders.”
+As soon as the six CPS-16s are ready to deploy, halt the ship and allow them to depart.
+Then I want to proceed to the new base where Christa is stationed with all possible speed.
+Send an announcement to all other ships to remain here and continue to guard the Denubbewa wreckage until the reclamation vessels have removed all of it and departed for Lorense-Four or until they receive new orders.”